Strong law of large numbers and L log L condition for supercritical branching processes: Convergence and applications in continuous-time

+We refer to \cite{hairer2011yet} for examples.
 In the case where particles never reach $\partial$, we will consider $O_n=\mathcal{O}_n$.
-In general, $V$ tends to infinity and the sets $O_n$ are also often chosen as sublevels of a Lyapunov function; see for example \cite{hairer2011yet}.

-With Assumption~\eqref{eq:Blocbound}, as long as the process contains a bounded number of particles belonging to one of the sets $\mathcal{O}_m$, then the number of jumps can be bounded by coupling with that of a mono-type branching process.
+Under Assumption~\eqref{eq:Blocbound}, as long as the process contains a bounded number of particles belonging to one of the sets $\mathcal{O}_m$, then the number of jumps can be bounded by coupling it with {that} of a mono-type branching process.